kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Toe variation in bump is commonly known as _bump steer_, which creates a _roll steer_ effect during cornering.
 Controlling the dynamic alignment of the vehicle is possible by controlling the toe variation characteristics.
-Roll steer, and by association, the bump steer, is often considered in an understeer budget calculation per the cornering compliance concept.
+Roll steer, and by association, the bump steer, is often a consideration in an understeer budget calculation per the cornering compliance concept.

 The toe variation in bump during parallel wheel travel is shown in the figure below.
 A positive toe angle indicates toe out and a negative toe angle